nareddyt/discover-rewards-notifier/README.md

 #### Install `npm` dependencies

-This will install all software needed to develop the extension.
+Run the command below to install the packages needed to build the extension.

 **Note:** We use npm to manage *developer* dependencies.
 None of these dependencies are required when running the extension as a regular user.